stackbit-projects/vrsan-stackbit-4ecbf/src/pages/posts/fox-village-in-japan.md

 ---
 title: Likovna kolonija "Vršani"
-subtitle: >-
-  “Vršani – beharanje boja” - Dvanaesta Etno Likovna Kolonija
+subtitle: '“Vršani – beharanje boja” - Dvanaesta Etno Likovna Kolonija '
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of